neurogenetics/23andme_rare_variants/Internal_datasets.md

 ---
 ### Quick Description:
-Extracting 1091 variants (derived from 23andme data) from internal data sets and generate association stats on those variants only.
+Extracting 963 variants (available in GRCH38 from 23andme data) from internal data sets and generate association stats on those variants only.
 Follow Mary's script for burden testing but instead of burden testing, do --score test

 Extracted variants from 23andme in GRCh37, AMP-PD are in GRCh38